You must have a Driver Certificate of Professional Competence (Driver CPC) before you can drive a PCV for a living.

 New drivers must pass extra theory and practical tests as part of the process of getting their PCV licence.
 If you’re already a professional driver, you may have ‘acquired rights’ to the CPC if you got your vocational licence (D, D1, D+E and D1+E) before 10 September 2009.

 Renewing your CPC

-All bus and coach drivers who drive professionally must renew their Driver CPC status by completing 35 hours of training every 5 years.
+All professional bus and coach drivers must renew their Driver Qualification Card (DQC, also known as a Driver CPC card) by completing at least 35 hours of approved periodic training every 5 years.

-The training covers various aspects of professional driving.
-Exactly what’s covered in your training will depend on the type of work you do, but it might include
+Periodic training covers various aspects of professional driving and is delivered by independent training bodies.
+Exactly what’s covered in your training is up to you and your employer and will depend on the type of work you do, but it might include

 - fuel-efficient driving

 One day’s training every year is ideal.
 It allows you to respond to each year’s priorities for your own continuing professional development and your employer’s changing business needs.

 It can severely impact business planning and keep you off the road if too much of your training is left to the end of your card’s validity period.
 You also might not be able to find a trainer if demand is high.